 Yearly variations and climatic evolution

-The following graph is based on a homogeneous sample of continuous measurements from the same source (ISM - Swiss Institute for Meteorology) for Geneva, from 1981 to 2012.
+The following graph is based on an homogeneous sample of continuous measurements from the same source (ISM - Swiss Institute for Meteorology) for Geneva, from 1981 to 2012.

-It shows that at Geneva, the annual variation of the global horizontal irradiance stayed well below 5% with only a few exceptions during 20 years.
-But the year 2003 was quite exception, and then the average increased significantly up to now, staying 10% above the previous value.
+It shows that in Geneva, the annual variation of the global horizontal irradiance stayed well below 5% with only a few exceptions during 20 years.
+But the year 2003 was quite exceptional, and then the average increased significantly up to now, staying 10% above the previous value.
 This is not necessarily valid for other sites in Europe!

-For other sites in Europe, the Satel-light data are always far over the Meteonorm ones, with one exception in Berlin.
-This exception is not attributable to the Meteonorm value; as we can see on the global comparison plot above, the Satel-light data for Berlin are significantly below the other Satellight data.
+For other sites in Europe, the Satel-light data is always far over the Meteonorm data, with one exception in Berlin.
+This exception is not attributable to the Meteonorm value; as we can see on the global comparison plot above, the Satel-light data for Berlin is significantly below the other Satellight data.
 We don’t have any explanation for that.